Reusable launch vehicle: Horizontal (winged)

-A variant is an in-air-capture tow back system, advocated by a company called EMBENTION with its FALCon project.

-Vehicles that land horizontally on a runway require wings and undercarriage.
-These typically consume about 9-12% of the landing vehicle mass, which either reduces the payload or increases the size of the vehicle.
-Concepts such as lifting bodies offer some reduction in wing mass, as does the delta wing shape of the Space Shuttle.

 Vertical (retrograde)

 Systems like the McDonnell Douglas DC-X (Delta Clipper) and those by SpaceX are examples of a retrograde system.
 The boosters of Falcon 9 and Falcon Heavy land using one of their nine engines.
 The Falcon 9 rocket is the first orbital rocket to vertically land its first stage on the ground.
-Both stages of Starship are planned to land vertically.
+The first stage of Starship is caught by the same arms that raise it to the launch platform after performing most of the typical steps of a retrograde landing.
+Starship's second stage is also planned to be caught by arms attached to a tower when landing on Earth or to land vertically on the Moon or Mars.
+Blue Origin's New Shepard suborbital rocket also lands vertically back at the launch site.
 Retrograde landing typically requires about 10% of the total first stage propellant, reducing the payload that can be carried due to the rocket equation.